How to Add Social Media Icons to an Email Signature

 This is the simplest one.
 Your account must represent a real person, registered business, or entity.
 You'll need to prove this with an official government-issued photo ID (like a driver's license or passport) if you're an individual, or official business documents (like a tax filing, article of incorporation, or utility bill) if you represent a company or organization.

 Your account must be the unique presence of the person or business it represents.
 Generally, Instagram only verifies one account per person or business.
 There are a few exceptions for language-specific accounts, but for most people, this means you can't have multiple verified accounts for the same thing.
-So, if you're a creator running three different "lifestyle" pages, you need to pick one to be your main, official presence.
+So, if you're a creator running multiple "lifestyle" pages, you need to pick one to be your main, official presence.

 Your profile must be public and complete.
 This means you need: